 Once you believe you have solved the issue, you should inform Google by following the issue resolution workflow that is built into the tool.
 We’ve outlined the steps for doing this towards the bottom of the article.

-If Google’s crawler, Googlebot, encounters an issue when it tries to crawl and understand a page on your website, it’s going to give up and move on.
-This means your page will not be indexed and will not be visible to searchers.
+If Google’s crawler, Googlebot, encounters an issue when it tries to crawl your site and doesn't understand a page on your website, it’s going to give up and move on.
+This means your page will not be indexed and will not be visible to searchers, which greatly affects your search performance.

 Focusing your efforts here is a great place to start.